Wells Fargo workers say they were fired for reporting "gaming" of sales quotas

 Labor Department spokeswoman Amanda McClure did not provide comments in response to questions from Reuters about how OSHA handled the Wells Fargo complaints.

-Labor Secretary Thomas Perez told Warren in a Sept.
+Labor Secretary Thomas Perez told Massachusetts Senator Elizabeth Warren in a Sept.
 26 letter that his office now plans a "top-to-bottom" review of all allegations that the department has received concerning Wells Fargo.

 Two other clients of Peretz - former personal bankers Yesenia Guitron and Judi Klosek - also filed OSHA complaints, as well as a joint federal lawsuit in 2010 claiming Wells Fargo retaliated against them for blowing the whistle on similar conduct.